Alen-S-J/Brain_Tumor_Analysis/README.md

 2. Install the required dependencies as mentioned in the "Requirements" section.

-3. Run the Jupyter Notebooks in the provided order: `preprocessing.ipynb`, `classification.ipynb`, and `evaluation.ipynb`.
+3. Run the Jupyter Notebooks in the 'code.ipynb'.
 Make sure to update the file paths if necessary.

 4. Analyze the results, including the performance of different machine learning algorithms in classifying brain tumors.